 Flowers sent to the family are sympathy expressions of comfort, peace and hope.
 They say "I'm thinking of you."
 During times of sorrow, sympathy flowers are messengers of hope.

-A plant, food basket or small to mid-size designed sympathy arrangement are typically sent to the home of the surviving family members.
+A plant, sympathy food basket or small to mid-size designed sympathy arrangement are typically sent to the home of the surviving family members.
 Any number of floral arrangements are a welcome gesture, including centerpieces, or even a small teacup with flowers.
 Some choose a small garden of green plants, accented with a blooming plant for color.

 If the deceased was Jewish the immediate family will hold a "Shiva" in their home for seven days after the passing.
 It is customary for friends and coworkers to come by the home and pay their respects to the family, this is known as paying a Shiva call.
-Desserts, fruit and Kosher food baskets are traditionally taken to or sent to the home, however, flowers are not appropriate for a Shiva call.
+Desserts, fruit and Kosher food baskets are traditionally taken to or sent to the home.
+Sympathy flowers are not appropriate for a Shiva call.

 In some cases, particularly in Jewish cultures, a fruit or gourmet basket is greatly appreciated by a family who is receiving out-of-town guests during the mourning period.
-This type of gift does double-duty, delivering your condolences while helping to care for and nurture family and friends..
+This type of gift does double-duty, delivering your condolences while helping to care for and nurture family and friends.
 Also, take a look at our Suggestions for Writing Card Messages page.

 Keep in mind that a sympathy arrangement doesn't necessarily have to be dark and somber.
 During this difficult time, you can help remind the family to celebrate the life that was lived.
-Flowers add fragrance, color and beauty to an otherwise somber atmosphere and provide a comforting diversion.
+Flowers add fragrance, color, and beauty to an otherwise somber atmosphere and provide a comforting diversion.
 An arrangement filled with springtime colors - pink, yellow and lavender are a lovely reminder of hope and rebirth.

 Sympathy flowers are addressed and sent directly to a loved one of the deceased.
 They are usually smaller floral arrangements that decorate end tables or can be used as a centerpiece in the family home.
 Funeral flowers serve as a tribute to the deceased at the funeral service.
-Funeral flowers should never be sent to the home as they are too formal, large and inappropriate for a home or office and can be upsetting to the grieving family.
+Funeral flowers should never be sent to the home as they are too formal, large and inappropriate for a home or office.